Equifax Data Breach of 2017

-In a recently revealed breach, 143 million Americans may have had their personal information exposed.
+In a recently revealed Equifax data breach, 143 million Americans may have had their personal information exposed.

 Equifax, one of the nation’s three major credit reporting agencies, reported a massive data breach lasting several months.
 Hackers were able to access people’s names, Social Security numbers, birth dates, addresses and driver’s license numbers.
 They also stole credit card numbers of 209,000 people and dispute documents containing personally identifying information of 182,000 people.